efgonzales/efgonzales/README.md

 ### What am I up to?

-🌱 I'm currently pursuing a Master of Environmental Data Science (MEDS) Degree at the Bren School of Environmental Science & Management at UCSB, with the goal of utilizing data science in the fields of marine conservation and environmental justice.
+🌱 I recently earned a Master of Environmental Data Science (MEDS) Degree at the Bren School of Environmental Science & Management at UCSB, with the goal of utilizing data science in the fields of marine conservation and environmental justice.
 My Master's Capstone project can be found on our [Github repo](https://github.com/iMPAct-capstone).

 ### Education